 The other pillar is the use of color.
 This is obvious just by taking a glance at Guatemala.
 When it comes to color, there is no shyness.
 The sense of design through color and patterns is so integrated into the community that is something that comes naturally to them.
 The decorations of the altars, the arrangement of the ceremonial space, and the costumes all obey a deep sense of tradition and devotion.
 In general, I found a rich and vibrant color palette composed mainly of saturated primary and secondary colors.

-According to my research and design concept, creating a processional space while maintaining certain levels of comfort was one of my main priorities and challenges.
-In the performance in Rabinal, it is impossible to construct a linear reality or get a full picture of the scene, neither it is listening to the whole text.
+According to my research and design concept, creating a processional space while maintaining certain comfort levels was one of my main priorities and challenges.
+In the performance in Rabinal, it is impossible to construct a linear reality or get a full picture of the scene, neither is it listening to the whole text.
 Each person has a different perspective depending on their reference point and that perspective will be as unique as everybody else’s.
 This fragmented reality is something that I wanted to keep as a constant, not only for the set but also for the lighting.

-To have this constant movement I created a structure that positions the audience in the middle of two acting spaces and creates a dialog between the text and the dance/ music.
-This configuration allows me to create an integrated space for the dance-drama.
+To have this constant movement, I created a structure that positions the audience in the middle of two acting spaces and creates a dialog between the text and the dance/ music.
+This configuration allows me to create an integrated space for the dance drama.

 The processional nature of the Rabinal Achí places a lot of importance on the costumes.
 Being a play performed outdoors makes the costumes and masks the strongest design element of the play.
 The community identifies the characters by their costumes.
 The people in the community know since they are young how each character is supposed to look and what elements should be present to complete the costume.
 The designs don’t change from year to year, and if some changes and replacements occur due to repairs or sizing issues.